gcharalampous/lumerical-py-scripts/MODE/edge-coupler/README.md

 3. Navigate to the [waveguide](../waveguide) repository to define the waveguide properties including the width sweep variations.
 4. Run the `overlap_profile_sweep/overlap_profile_sweep_2D.py` Python file and get the overlap integral results.

-Tip: The script works only with the two fundamental polarization of TE and TM.
-If the Gaussian beam angle is 0deg the script will calculate the overlap integral for TE.
-Setting the angle to 90deg, the script will calculate the overlap integral for TM.
+Tip: The script works only with the two fundamental polarizations namely TE and TM.
+If the Gaussian beam angle is set to 0<sup>o</sup> the script will calculate the overlap integral for TE mode.
+Setting the angle to 90<sup>o</sup>, the script will calculate the overlap integral for TM.